open-component-model/ocm-spec/README.md

 ## Licensing

-Copyright 2022 SAP SE or an SAP affiliate company and Open Component Model contributors.
+Copyright Contributors to the Open Component Model project.

 The OCM specification documents are licensed under the [Community Specification License 1.0](1._Community_Specification_License-v1.md).
 Source code in this repository is licensed under the [Apache License, Version 2.0](LICENSE).
 Please see [4._License.md](4._License.md) for details.